server-geeks/WebMine/README.md

 # WebMine
 This is the repository were you can contribute all your Web Projects.
 Duplicate projects will not be merged.
 You can use this repository as your first hacktober pull request.

+This Repository is specially for Hacktoberfest participants.

+**Note: Use PascalCase to name your repository**

 ## HOW TO CONTRIBUTE ? 👷

 **1.** Fork [this](https://github.com/server-geeks/WebMine) repository.